hericksc/GifTastic/README.md

 This project allows the user to create a button titled with anything they want.
 Once the button is created then the user can click on the button and it will display a series of 10 Gifs.
 The GIFS will appear as a picture but will move once you click on the GIF.

-This project is useful becaouse it allows the user to quickly search GIFS on the from the Giphy API.
+This project is useful becaause it allows the user to quickly search GIFS from the Giphy API.

 Instructions: